waysignal/catmodel_glossary/glossary.md

 sublimit = master limit that applies only to a subset of the exposures Group Rollup > Portfolios > Policies > Locations
 ##### Hazard
-the resulting danger from a peril
+the resulting danger from a peril (exposed wiring after an EQ)
 ##### Gross loss
 the loss to insurer after limits, deductibles and co-insurance are applied. before reinsurance
 ##### Ground up loss (GUL)